 In another project MERC researchers are also developing an integrated understanding of uptake and depuration of trace metals by corals and the associated role of zooxanthellae.

-Together with the whale research group we are leading an international collaborative research project investigating oil pollution impacts in Antarctica, funded by grants and support totalling $1.3 million from the Australian Antarctic Division.
+We are leading an international collaborative research project investigating oil pollution impacts in Antarctica, funded by grants and support totalling $1.3 million from the Australian Antarctic Division.
 This research is globally significant as it is providing the first detailed information on the effects oil pollution on critically important reproductive stages of marine invertebrate animals in Antarctica.
 We will be using this information to establish ecologically relevant water quality guidelines for shipping and other Antarctic operations to prevent serious damage from oil pollution in this important region.